 Credit, when used responsibly, can help people reach their goals.
-However, millions of Canadians have little or no access to the lending market.
-They face constant battles when securing credit products and routinely have their applications rejected.
+However, millions of Canadians have little or no access to the lending market due to poor credit.
+They face constant battles when securing credit products and routinely have to rely on high interest loan products.

-According to a May 2021 white paper released by the Canadian Prepaid Providers Organization, about 10 to 20 percent of Canadians are either unbanked or underbanked.
-Those classified as unbanked have no direct relationship with a traditional bank or credit union, meaning they don’t have access to even a bank account.
-Underbanked individuals may have a bank account, but their financial circumstances preclude them from being eligible for loans and other financial products.
+According to a May 2021 whitepaper released by the Canadian Prepaid Providers Organization, about 10 to 20 percent of Canadians are either unbanked or underbanked.
+Those classified as unbanked have no direct relationship with a traditional bank or credit union.
+This means they don’t have access to even a bank account.
+Underbanked individuals may have a bank account, but their financial circumstances preclude them from being eligible for personal loans and other financial products.

 To better protect vulnerable borrowers, provinces have enacted legislation that sets boundaries on what they can and can’t do in the course of their business.